geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " His word I took in Evelina's name,
 " And pledg'd her to redeem her sex's fame,
 " For she was all that claims our fondest care,
-" Like thee was virtuous, and almost as fair !
+" Like thee was virtuous, and almost as fair!
 " And should she fail, I vow'd no more to view
 " Yon starry regions of ethereal blue, 730